annacakes281/annas-cookbook-blog/README.md

 ### **_Recipes For Everyone_**

 The 'Recipes for Everyone' section is below the main blog posts and currently contains two categories 'drinks' and 'sauces'.
-The purpose of this was to add more functionality and to separate the recipies into their own pages.
+The purpose of this was to add more functionality and to separate the recipes into their own pages.

 - The images are clickable and will take the user to that page - currently there is only a Adobe Stock photo as I do not have any personal photos for these categories.